-Coe-Brown Northwood Academy Fund Group: Effective February 19, 1982 (and as modified July 11, 1998), the State Legislature enacted the New Hampshire Municipal Bond Bank Educational Institutions Bond Financing Act, to assist certain elementary, secondary education institutions, or any other institution which provides a program of education within the state which is preparatory of secondary, postsecondary, or higher education, to finance the construction and improvement of their facilities.
+Coe-Brown Northwood Academy Fund Group: Effective February 19, 1982 (and as modified July 11, 1998), the State Legislature enacted the New Hampshire Municipal Bond Bank Educational Institutions Bond Financing Act, to assist certain elementary and secondary education institutions, or any other institution which provides a program of education within the state which is preparatory of secondary, postsecondary, or higher education, to finance the construction and improvement of their facilities.
+In 2013, all outstanding loans in this Fund were refinanced with an outside third party and the corresponding bonds payable were paid in full.